megvii-research/juicefs-python/README.md

 ## Quick Start

 ### Configure juicefs

 Before using juicefs-python, you need make sure that juicefs works.

-`juicefs` is included in `/juicefs/lib/juicefs`.
+You can get `juicefs` from https://github.com/juicedata/juicefs/releases

 Command below is to create a JuiceFS named `YOUR-VOLUME-NAME`, which uses a Bucket named `YOUR-BUCKET-NAME`.

 Use your AccessKey and SecretKey substitute `YOUR-ACCESS-KEY` and `YOUR-SECRET-KEY` respectively.

 `localhost` in the command refers to the redis service.